What are the advantages and disadvantages of selling my house privately?

 Once you have a good idea about what your property is worth by having it valued, you can decide on a price range to place on your property.
 You should consider:

-- how much money similar properties in your area have sold for (you can purchase this information from Quotable Value or obtain it from a real estate agency)
+- how much money similar properties in your area have sold for (if it's not in your valuer's report you can purchase this information from Quotable Value or obtain it from a real estate agency)

 - the minimum price you are willing to accept (e.g. in order to buy a new place to live in) and